jacekk024/Keyboard-Master/README.md

 * MVVM

 ## Implementation Details
 Keyboard Master follows the MVVM (Model-View-ViewModel) architectural pattern to separate concerns and promote maintainability and testability.
 Here's a breakdown of the project structure:

-    Models: This layer represents the data model and encapsulates the business logic.
-    It includes classes such as Exercise, User, and PerformanceData for storing and manipulating data.

-    Views: This layer handles the visual representation of the application.
-It includes XAML files that define the UI components, layouts, and styles.
-Views are responsible for binding to the ViewModel layer.

-    ViewModels: This layer acts as the intermediary between the Models and Views.
-It contains classes that expose properties and commands to the Views, handle user interactions, and update the Models accordingly.
-It also implements data bindings to facilitate communication between the Views and Models.
+    Models:

+    Views:

+    ViewModels:

 ## Results

 ### Program Start